rdzman/test/docs/MATPOWER-dev-guide.md

     - lower case variable names
     - upper case constant names
     - no `return` in the middle of a function
+    - comments:
-    - `%%` for comments intended to document the code
+        - `%% descriptive text` to document the code
-        - *(why? for consistency ... once upon a time I began doing it that way for some reason which no longer matters)*
-    - `%` to temporarily comment out unused code
+        - `% ` to temporarily comment out unused code
         - `%%-----  heading text  -----%%` for section headings in the code
+        - *Why?
+For consistency ... once upon a time I began doing it that way for some reason which no longer matters.*

 - Fatal errors should generally be reserved for invalid inputs or other misuse of a function.